 The main splits in the calisthenics community are:

 Below we'll discuss more about which are the pushing and pulling exercises.

 PPL means that you'll be training as follows:

-This type of split is not good for a beginner because you have to train six days a week for any adaptations to occur.
+This type of split is not good for a beginner because you have to train four days a week for any adaptations to occur.
 Ideally though, you will be training six days.

 However, your body is not ready for that much volume if you are a beginner.

-Bent-arm/straight-arm is ideal when you reach an intermediate stage and want to focus more on calisthenics skills, rather than strength.
+Bent-arm/straight-arm is ideal when you reach an intermediate stage and want to start focusing on strength skills.

 The straight-arm day will only consist of exercises done with your elbows completely locked, such as: planche, front lever, press to handstand, etc.

 The bent-arm day will only consist of dynamic exercises in which you bend at the elbow, such as pull-ups, dips, push-ups, etc.

 Upper/lower is, in our opinion, the most beginner friendly split.